eskay993/gamefiles/sp-football-life-2023/README.md

 # Installing Real Faces mod

-If you have already installed the game and want to install a the Real Faces facepak mod, follow these steps:
+If you have already installed the game and want to add the Real Faces facepak mod, follow these steps:

 On Steam Deck, follow the below steps in Desktop Mode.